 AKA Jakamarra, Jagamara, Jakamara, Djakamara, Wallankarri, Walangkari, Walandari; Shakey Mick, Squeaky Mick

-Big Caper 1972 carried a presale estimate in 1997 of $15,000-20,000 but when it reappeared at Sotheby’s five years later in 2002 its estimate reflected only a modest increase in value to just $20,000-30,000.
+Big Caper 1972 carried a presale estimate in 1997 of $15,000-20,000, but when it reappeared at Sotheby’s five years later in 2002 its estimate reflected only a modest increase in value to just $20,000-30,000.
 Sotheby’s conservative estimate resulted in its sale for just $24,000.
-The painting rendered in powder pigment on composition board is recorded as Old Mick’s seventh and eigth highest results to date.
-However this work, despite its contrasting iconography against a black background was not nearly as alluring as the powerfully iconographic Untitled 1971 painting sold in 1996 by Sotheby’s for $48,300 (Lot 233), which is still Old Mick’s highest record.
-It seems hard to believe given the buoyancy of the Aboriginal art market during the subsequent years and the enormous increases in price achieved for paintings created by many of his contemporaries that his record prices have not been transcended in two decades.
-Even more surprising when one considers that this same work, despite its previous result, reappeared at Sotheby’s in 2006 carrying an estimate of just $20,000-30,000 and sold for only $28,800 (Lot 77).
-By this time it had been renamed Rain Ceremony having been illustrated in the book on the origins of the Western Desert art movement published in 2004 by Miegunyah Press, together with a diagram of Bardon’s original field notes, surely reason enough to increase it’s presale estimate significantly.
+The painting rendered in powder pigment on composition board, despite its contrasting iconography against a black background, was not nearly as alluring as the powerfully iconographic Untitled 1971 painting sold in 1996 by Sotheby’s for $48,300 (Lot 233), which is still Old Mick’s highest record.
+It seems hard to believe, given the buoyancy of the Aboriginal art market during the subsequent years and the enormous increases in price achieved for paintings created by many of his contemporaries, that his record prices have not been transcended in two decades.
+Even more surprising when one considers that this same work, despite its previous result reappeared at Sotheby’s in 2006 carrying an estimate of just $20,000-30,000, sold for only $28,800 (Lot 77).
+By this time it had been renamed Rain Ceremony having been illustrated in the book on the origins of the Western Desert art movement published in 2004 by Miegunyah Press, together with a diagram of Bardon’s original field notes, surely reason enough to increase its presale estimate significantly.
 Without doubt the purchaser secured one of the bargains of the decade.

 Given the fact that his three lowest results were for artifacts sold in 2000 through Goodman’s Auctioneers for $690, $460 and $403 respectively, Old Mick’s average price looks very good indeed.
 Despite these three low value items, this average stands at $10,779, which considered along with his 79% success rate at auction makes his works highly collectable investments.
 His results during the last 20 years confirm their desirability.
-In 2007 all five works offered sold with Tree Corroboree 1971 and Women’s Story at Yalukuru 1974 becoming his third and sixth highest results to date.
+In 2007 all five works offered sold, with Tree Corroboree 1971 and Women’s Story at Yalukuru 1974 becoming both making his top ten.
 While Old Mick Walankari’s paintings are not numerous, they have powerful imagery, rarity, and historical status.
 Those fortunate enough to own one of his better works should hold on to them for as long as they continue to derive pleasure from them.
 They are unlikely to be able to replace them for the currently prevailing values, which seem extremely low by comparison to others by his equally talented contemporaries.
 As long as vendors insist on high estimates when they consider who to entrust with their sale, they are unlikely to be disappointed with the result.

 Born at Watikipinrri, west of central Mount Wedge, Mick Walankari had a mixed tribal background and is thought to have been one of the last surviving Kukatja of the Central Desert region.
 Having worked on cattle stations at Glen Helen and Narwietooma stations before being re-settled at Papunya and being able to speak English well, he often acted as a negotiator in the community.
 He became an important figure in the genesis of the Papunya Tula art movement because of his seniority and great knowledge of traditional designs and stories.
 He was acknowledged as an important ceremonial leader, always maintaining a strong tribal interest and providing a wealth of knowledge to his younger protégés.
 Even before the painting group was formed, he had been involved in supervising Kaapa Tjampitjinpa who was producing images for ceremonial purposes.
 When the idea for the school murals were first conceived by Geoff Bardon, it was Old Mick, already a pensioner and Kaapa who, followed by a small group of whispering men, handed Bardon the scrap of paper, ‘…smaller and narrower than a matchbox, almost unreadable in its smallness,’ that showed the Honey Ant design (Carter in Perkins 2000: 252).
 It was from this humble beginning that the outpouring of cultural expression became the Western Desert art movement began.